klimbeta/klimbeta/docs/guide/What/WhatBetaComp.md

 # What is BetaComp?

+The technical term for a BetaComp is "Freestyle Climbing Competition" (like Freestyle Skiing) or "Artistic Climbing Competition" (like Artistic Gymnastics).

-A climbing competition which tests a climber's beta.
+A climbing competition which tests a climber's Beta.

+## Other types of Climbing

-Wall Climbing
+### Wall Climbing
+Use any means necessary to get to the top of a wall.

+- Aid Climbing

-Route Climbing
+### Route Climbing
+Complete a defined Route on a Wall.

+- Speed Climbing
+- Dyno Competition

-Move Climbing
+### Move Climbing

-Beta Climbing
+### Beta Climbing

-Flow Climbing
+### Flow Climbing

-Freestyle Climbing Competition

-Artistic Climbing Competition
+- Requires a SprayWall with a high density of Holds.
+- Meditative
+- Autobelay or Bouldering
+- Usually lots of Traversing

 ## How is BetaComp compare to the current Sport Climbing Competitions?